sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                 * I have no idea other than neovim uses it
                     * why does neovim use it?
                         * I have no idea
-                        * as an ignorant jackass, I can only conlude:
+                        * as an ignorant jackass, I can only come to one obvious conclusion:
                             * some hipster developer thought it provided a new, edgy look
             * the upshot is you have to write a bit of lua code to configure neovim
                 * don't worry, just cut and paste